 “gorgeous, lyrical and heartbreaking poems of twinship, the body; life as something tentative as well as tender”

-Cheques for £6 made out to “Bare Fiction”. (£5 plus £1 postage and packing)
+cheques for £6 made out to “Peter Wallis”. (£5 plus £1 postage and packing)

 “gorgeous, lyrical and heartbreaking poems of twinship, the body; life as somethingtentative as well as tender” – Andrew McMillan